 Revenue from foreign Tourists visiting Thailand

-The average tourist stays about nine and a half days in Thailand.
-However, length of stay varies substantially between regions for a tge following reasons :
+From date in 2016 and 2017, we know that the average tourist stays about nine and a half days in Thailand.
+However, length of stay varies substantially between regions for the following reasons :

 1) Visitors from farther away stay longer.
 This makes sense, taking a 12 hour flight and then just staying a few days, is not a very rewarding experience.
 Europeans, Australians, Americans stay two weeks or longer.

 2) Asians also have much less holiday days per year than Europeans.
 Therefore they often can only allow themselves shorter trips abroad.

 From older data we also know that per day tourists from different countries spend quite similar amounts of money.
 Only Europeans seem to be a bit more 'stingy' but this relates to their longer staying periods.
 They stay on average about twice as long, but that does not mean they will buy twice as many souvenirs, or shop for twice as many goods.

 Average spending per tourist in 2019 was 48,580 Thai baht (156.5 U.S. Dollar).
 Interestingly there is a clear difference between spending by Asians and Europeans (and Americans).
 The average Asian person (including Chinese and Japanese visitors) spends about 2/3 of what a European spends while on holiday in Thailand.
 The latter as mentioned before stays longer in the country.